After: Poems in dialogue

 Submission Periods:

-January 1 – May 31, 2025 (NOW OPEN!)
+January 1 – May 31, 2025 (now closed—thank you to all who submitted)

 For poems responding to poets featured between January and June 2025